zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 <!--more-->

-In the [radiative transfer](https://archive.org/details/RadiativeTransfer) literature, light-material interaction is usually quantified in terms of absorption (conversion of electromagnetic energy of photons into kinetic energy of atoms, which manifests itself as reduction of light intensity) and scattering (change of the magnitude and direction of electromagnetic energy on interaction).
+In the [radiative transfer](https://archive.org/details/RadiativeTransfer) literature, light-material interaction is usually quantified in terms of absorption (conversion of electromagnetic energy of photons into kinetic energy of atoms, which manifests itself as reduction of light intensity) and scattering (absorption and subsequent re-radiation of electromagnetic energy on interaction).
 Therefore, it is common to describe participating media using the collision coefficients: the *absorption coefficient* \\(\bm{\mu_a}\\) and the *scattering coefficient* \\(\bm{\mu_s}\\).
-These coefficients give the probability density of the corresponding event per unit distance traveled, which implies the [SI units](https://en.wikipedia.org/wiki/International_System_of_Units) of measurement are \\(m^{-1}\\).
+These coefficients give the probability density of the corresponding event per unit distance traveled by a photon, which implies the [SI units](https://en.wikipedia.org/wiki/International_System_of_Units) of measurement are \\(m^{-1}\\).

 The [attenuation coefficient](https://en.wikipedia.org/wiki/Attenuation_coefficient) \\(\bm{\mu_t}\\)

 $$ \tag{1} \bm{\mu_t} = \bm{\mu_a} + \bm{\mu_s} $$

 gives the probability density of absorption or scattering (or, in other words, the collision rate) as a photon travels a unit distance through the volume.
 All these coefficients are typically spectral (vary with the wavelength \\(\lambda\\)), and can be represented as vectors (boldface notation).
-At this point in time, it is not entirely clear (at least to me) how to *correctly* perform volume rendering using tristimulus (RGB) values (which would require pre-integration using [color matching functions](https://en.wikipedia.org/wiki/CIE_1931_color_space#Color_matching_functions)), so I will focus on pure spectral rendering, which is well-defined.
+At this point in time, it is not entirely clear (at least to me) how to *correctly* perform volume rendering using tristimulus (RGB) values (which would require some kind of pre-integration using [color matching functions](https://en.wikipedia.org/wiki/CIE_1931_color_space#Color_matching_functions)), so I will focus on pure spectral rendering, which is well-defined.

 A more artist-friendly parametrization uses the [single-scattering albedo](https://en.wikipedia.org/wiki/Single-scattering_albedo) \\(\bm{\alpha\_{ss}}\\)